 Password to modify: If this password is set, user will be asked to provide this password when she will try to save the changes made.

 MS Word password schemes are fairly good but you should try to set a strong and non-guessable password to enhance security.
-Earlier I had published a list of weakest passwords often used by computer users.
+Earlier I had published a list of weakest passwords (use our strong password generator) often used by computer users.
 Try not to give any password mentioned in this list!

 Please let me know if you have any questions on this subject.
 I will try to answer it!
 Thank you for using TechWelkin.